pkscout/script.artistslideshow/README.txt

 -Refresh slideshow after every image download: (default false) if set to true, the slideshow will refresh after every image instead of after all the images are downloaded.
 This is really only useful for slow connections.
+-Minimum time between refresh: (default 0) if set to non-zero and you are refreshing after every image, the script will wait this long before doing a refresh

 -----How to use this addon in your skin: